EthikalHaKingGhost/TextToImagesGenerator/README.txt

 LICENSE
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

-Creative Commons CC by Ministry of Education (T.E)
+Creative Commons CC by Travis Edward

 Permission is hereby granted for the use of this code in any from of develpopment for learning purposes only.